On the hill ... we welcome everyone with open arms.

 Feminists in Action (FIA)

-The mission of Feminists In Action is to dispel common negative connotations of the word “feminist” and further re-educate the FSHA community about the feminist movement (in a positive way).
+The mission of Feminists In Action is to dispel common negative connotations of the word “feminist” and further educate the Flintridge Sacred Heart community about the feminist movement (in a positive way).
 In educating Tologs about equality and to act against injustice, the club establishes an open forum that stresses integrity and faith with an emphasis on sisterhood and friendship both in our members and ourselves.

 All members have the opportunity to voice their opinions and concerns without judgment.
-Our goal as a club is not only to empower the women here at FSHA, but also to be a voice in the fight against gender-bias and oppression.
-FIA helps unite all the members of the FSHA community, expanding our sisterhood by embracing different beliefs and opinions, representing the pillar of community as we unify as one!
+Our goal as a club is not only to empower the women here at Flintridge Sacred Heart but also to be a voice in the fight against gender-bias and oppression.
+FIA helps unite all the members of the Flintridge Sacred Heart community, expanding our sisterhood by embracing different beliefs and opinions, representing the pillar of community as we unify as one!